kitadai31/revanced-patches-android6-7/README.md

 And ReVanced Extended **v2.160.1** was the last patch compatible with 17.34.36.

 So I decided to fork RVX v2.160.1 to support YouTube 17.34.36.
-I fixed some issues for 17.34.36 and backported some features (**including endless buffering fix**) from newer patch.
+I fixed some issues for 17.34.36 and backported some features (**including endless buffering fix**) from newer RVX Patches.

 Also, I released a fork ReVanced Manager for Android 5-7.
 https://github.com/kitadai31/revanced-manager-android5-7